pioneers/runtime/README.md

 ## Building and Running Runtime

-First, we need to add the `runtime` function to our shell by doing `source runtime.sh`.
-You will need to do this for every shell so if you want to avoid that, add the following to your `~/.bashrc` file:

-	source ~/runtime/runtime.sh
+We use the bash script `runtime` in this root directory as the entrypoint to our code.
+You can call it with `./runtime <args>` in this folder.
+However, you can also have it be callable from any directory by adding it to your `PATH` variable.
+This can be done automatically adding the following to your `~/.bashrc` file:

+	export PATH="$PATH:<path to runtime folder>"

+Then either close and reopen the terminal, or do `source ~/.bashrc`.

-Assuming you've installed all dependencies, do `./build.sh`
+Assuming you've installed all dependencies, do `runtime build` to build the code.
+Then you can do `runtime run` to start up Runtime.

-## Running Runtime

-Assuming you've built the code, do `./run.sh`

 ## Authors

-The first version of `c-runtime` was written in the summer of 2020 (when we all had lots of time.... fuck covid and trump) nearly entirely by four people (all class of 2022):
+The first version of `c-runtime` was written in the summer of 2020 (when we all had lots of time.... fuck covid and trump) nearly entirely by:

 * Ben Liao
 * Ashwin Vangipuram
 * Vincent Le
 * Daniel Molina
+* James Shi

 Some inspiration and design was drawn from previous iterations of Runtime and Lowcar, written mostly by: